 The Good Book is divided into two sections; the Old Testament and the New Testament.
 The Old Testament begins with creation and features passages of some of the Bible greats; Noah, Abraham, Moses, etc.

-The New Testament opens with the life of Jesus and concludes with the book of Revelations; describing the end of the earth and eternity with God.
+The New Testament opens with the life of Jesus and concludes with the book of Revelation; describing the end of the earth and eternity with God.
 Don’t be afraid to ask questions of someone wise and knowledgeable!

 PIN THIS RESOURCE: